-“Through The lens” is a regular column on TetonGravity.com that highlights the work of a photographer in the ski and snowboard industries.
+“Through The lens” is a regular column on TetonGravity.com that highlights the work of a photographer in the ski and snowboard industry.
 The series exists to celebrate the photographers who bring us extraordinary imagery, to get to know who they are, and to understand their process.

-Tristan Greszko, a gifted athlete and photographer based in Jackson, Wyo., is known for his creation and adaptation of unique angles in photo and art imagery.
+Tristan Greszko, a gifted athlete and photographer based in Jackson, Wyoming, is known for his creation and adaptation of unique angles in photo and art imagery.
 Greszko enjoys working in various artistic mediums including alternate photo processes, screen-printing projects, film, and other creative outlets.
-His work on projects like the Tiny Jackson Hole video in 2011 catapulted him overnight into the public realm.
+His work on projects like the Tiny Jackson Hole video (below) in 2011 catapulted him overnight into the public realm.
 And, as local lore goes, he is one of a handful of skiers to straight-line “Once is Enough,” a serious and steep line in the JHMR backcountry.

 Greszko took art classes in high school and later began to develop his photo skills through on-snow work in Vermont.
 After moving to Jackson in 2006, Tristan co-created the Teton Artlab, developing this multi-purpose, non-profit venue to provide affordable workspace for local artists.
 The lab maintains a quirky and creative atmosphere in which artists congregate and collaborate.

 Keep an eye out: With his distinctive captures and creativity, Greszko explores new ways to share his world of photo and art from a deep well of talent.

 In 2005, I moved from Atlanta to Vermont for a job snow reporting at Okemo and was in charge of shooting “Photo of the Day.”
 I also bought my first camera and shot the now-defunct Vermont Freeskiing Open.
 The years between 2005 and 2010, I spent almost every waking hour immersing myself in photography, learning, failing a lot, and collecting a few decent images here and there.